binkley/homebrewery-files/witch.md

 | 10 | +4 | Subclass feature | 4 | 5 | 11 | 4 | 3 | 3 | 3 | 2 | &mdash; | &mdash; | &mdash; | &mdash; |
 </div>

+#### Level 1: Evil Eye

+You learn the **Evil Eye** cantrip.
+It counts as a Witch cantrip for you and doesn't count against the number of cantrips you know.

 #### Level 1: Herbal Sage

 Your understanding of plants and folk cures is guided by wisdom, not rote learning.
 You are wise in the ways of roots and remedies, leaves and mushrooms.